Zineddine-Tighidet/deep-k-means/README.md

-**This is an extension of an already existing implementation of deep-k-means (link: https://github.com/MaziarMF/deep-k-means) that I modified in order to be compatible with the datasets: Classic3, Classic4 and BBC.**
+# **This is an extension of an already existing implementation of deep-k-means (link: https://github.com/MaziarMF/deep-k-means) that I modified in order to be compatible with the datasets: `Classic3`, `Classic4` and `BBC`.**

 =========================================================================================